white-bear-phenomenon/.github/profile/README.md

 # No white bear phenomenon

+Indeed, humans have this problem with suppressing a particular thought if it has come to their attention, and because of that they are experiencing difficulties with imagining what does it mean of feel like to _not_ know facts and ideas that they do know.
+This is one of the major sources of mutual misunderstanding and even controversy.

 Let's try to 'erase' white bears from the memory of OpenAI chat models.
 This is the last available <b>GPT-3.5-0613</b> chat completion model that has "system" role.

 ```yaml